StableCoder/cmake-scripts/README.md

 Using the functions `cxx_11()`, `cxx_14()`, `cxx_17()` or `cxx_20()` this adds the appropriated flags for both unix and MSVC compilers, even for those before 3.11 with improper support.

+These obviously force the standard to be required, and also disables compiler-specific extensions, ie `--std=gnu++11`.
+This helps to prevent fragmenting the code base with items not available elsewhere, adhering to the agreed C++ standards only.

 ## Sanitizer Builds `sanitizers.cmake`

 Sanitizers are tools that perform checks during a program’s runtime and returns issues, and as such, along with unit testing, code coverage and static analysis, is another tool to add to the programmers toolbox.
 And of course, like the previous tools, are tragically simple to add into any project using CMake, allowing any project and developer to quickly and easily use.